mmedum/prometheus-workshop/part0/readme.md

 ### Commands

-The three following commands should be enough for setting up the environment.
+The following three commands should be enough for setting up the environment.
-When running `docker-compose up` the first time, docker will `build`, `tag`, `download` and `run` each service and place them in the same network called `public`, which will make it easy for referring services later.
+When running `docker-compose up` the first time, docker will `build`, `tag`, `download` and `run` each service and place them in the same network called `public`, which will make it easy for referring to services later.

 #### Start